YijinHuang/FPT/README.md

 This is the pytorch implementation of the paper:

-> Y. Huang, P. Cheng, R. Tam and X. Tang, "FPT: Fine-grained Prompt Tuning for Parameter and Memory Efficient Fine Tuning in High-resolution Medical Image Classification", under review, 2024. \[[arxiv](https://arxiv.org/abs/2403.07576)\]
+> "FPT: Fine-grained Prompt Tuning for Parameter and Memory Efficient Fine Tuning in High-resolution Medical Image Classification", under review, 2024.

 We present Fine-grained Prompt Tuning (FPT), a novel PEFT method for medical image classification.
 FPT significantly reduces memory consumption compared to other PEFT methods, especially in high-resolution contexts.
 FPT achieves comparable performance to fine-tuning the entire LPM while using only 1.8% of the learnable parameters and 13% of the memory costs of an encoder ViT-B model with a 512x512 input resolution.
 ![](./framework.png)